gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 ### Administration

-These links allow you to change the built-in WiFi password to one of your choice, or to update the ESP32 software (respectively).
-Another feature offered is the ability to specify WiFi settings which allows your Attenuator/Wireless Adapter to join an existing network.
-Please view [this dedicated guide](ATTENUATOR_FLASHING.md) for updating the firmware and resetting your WiFi security via software.
+These links allow you to change or control aspects of the device.

+- **Update ESP32 Firmware** - Allows you to update the ESP32 firmware using Over-the-Air updates.
+See the [ATTENUATOR_FLASHING](ATTENUATOR_FLASHING.md) guide for details
+- **Secure Device WiFi**- Allows changing of the default password for the private WiFi network
+- **Change WiFi Settings** - Provides an optional means of joining an existing WiFi network for access of your device
+- **Restart/Resync** - Allows a remote restart of the software by performing a reboot of the ESP32 device

 <div style="clear:both"></div>